kevin-foster-uk/kevin-foster-uk.github.io/content/posts/auth-multi-domain/index.md

   U->>A: Accesses protected page with valid local session
 ```

-Since browsers only allow popups to open in direct response to user actions, the child window must be opened when the user clicks the login button.
+Since browsers only allow popup's to open in direct response to user actions, the child window must be opened when the user clicks the login button.
 The authentication form then displays a "Processing..." state while the backend validation occurs.
 If authentication fails, the popup closes and an error message is displayed.
 If successful, the JWT transfer proceeds as described.

 This implementation doesn't require any special server configuration such as CORS (Cross-Origin Resource Sharing).
 The authentication flow relies on standard browser redirects, popup windows, and the postMessage API for cross-domain communication, all of which work without CORS configuration.